Gateway58/math-tools/README.md

 These files are only to be edited within the code, more informations are in the comments of the file.
 Every file is it own kind of "Calculator" vs code: https://code.visualstudio.com/

-[right now all files will be written in c++, this may change in the future to java, c# or other but NOT to python, because python sux]